Capital Programs Management Group (CPM)

 - Authorization to accept bids or guaranteed maximum price and

-projects with total costs of less than $2 million, authorization is
+projects with less than these total costs, authorization is

 granted by the university.